1adore1/logo-similarity/README.md

 # Logo Similarity

-This project is a test assignment for VK.
+This project was a test assignment for VK.
 It demonstrates a system that, given a cropped region of an image (e.g., a logo extracted from a video with embedded advertising), answers the question:

 **"Is this the logo of the target organization?"**